 Educators in the U.S. and Canada can register for free to receive tomato seeds that flew on the Space Station.
 More than 24,000 classrooms participate each year.
-Registration is still open to receive seeds in Spring and Summer 2017!
+Registration is still open to receive seeds in Spring and Fall 2019!
 The space-flown seeds currently being distributed spent 36 days aboard the ISS in July-August 2016.
 Another batch of 2.1 million seeds went to the ISS for 23 days in February-March 2017.

 Each classroom receives two packages of tomato seeds, one with seeds that have flown in space and one with “control” seeds that stayed on Earth.
 Guided by online resources, the educator helps the class plan and perform an experiment to compare the germination rates of the two groups of seeds.
 The experiment is a “blind test,” meaning that the educators and students don’t know which group of seeds flew in space until they submit their experimental results to Tomatosphere.